A Nice Prison in Togo

 OK?
 Vodu.
 She was about fifteen or sixteen.
 She was a nice girl.
 Oh, I enjoyed the girl.
 When I visited Lomé, I went and asked of her.
 They said she has given birth.
 She has a baby.
 Ha-ha!
 Since I left her, she went and married.

 How I got her: one of our girlfriends, Patience, had a small girl staying with her.
 How she got that girl was because she knew the mother.
-The mother used to sell fufu [a pounded, starchy food, eaten with soup] in the market.
+The mother used to sell fufu** in the market.
 We all, we used to go and eat there.
 When we were in Royal Hotel, we didn't have cooking pots and all these things, so we used to go and eat at the small market, where they sell buroni-wawu.
 This woman was there.
 She spoke Ashanti well, and she could make good food a little bit more than the others.
 So we used to like her fufu.
 We ate there every day.
 So Patience told the woman she wanted a maidservant, as a small girl.
 And the woman gave her her daughter.
 Her daughter was nice.
 Very slim.
 She was a beautiful girl.
 A black beauty — slim, portable.
 She must have been about eleven or twelve years.
 So I saw how she used to go to the market and do these things for my friend, so I also asked for one.
-We paid them one thousand five hundred [CFA francs: about six dollars in the 1970s] for the month.
+We paid them one thousand five hundred** for the month.
 Yeah, it was very cheap.
 So I looked for one, and I got my own.
 But my own was growing up.
 At first when I got her, I didn't like her at all.
 After about one month, I saw the girl was becoming smart.
 So I said, “Yeah, this girl, if I hold her, she will be smart.”
 So I held her tight.
 I used to buy her plenty buroni-wawu.
 When people saw her in town: hey!
 It was not a joke.
 Vodu: Black Beauty.

 Sometimes, if I was sitting, you know, she used to come to me.
 I gave her a big valise, and I packed these buroni-wawu inside.
 Oh-h.
 Then she asked me, “Auntie, so even if you are going to your country, wouldn't you take me with you?
 Don't you have a brother?”